CARING FOR YOUR GOLDFISH

 Goldfish Food – Goldfish require a specialized food.
 They have a short digestive tract, which limits their ability to digest certain foods.
 Their basic diet (staple goldfish food) is available in flakes or pellet shapes.
 The flakes are for smaller goldfish and the pellets are for larger ones.
 Their diet should be supplemented with spirulina algae-based foods for their antioxidant benefits and colour-enhancing ability.

-Feeding Instructions – Be very careful with feeding your goldfish.
+Feeding Instructions – Goldfish should be offered food twice a day.
+Be very careful with feeding your goldfish.
 Offering too much food at one time, especially in a small environment, can cause the water to become cloudy and polluted.
-Offering small portions slowly during feeding will increase the food consumption by the fish and prevent uneaten food from contaminating the water.
-Goldfish should be offered food twice a day.
+Offering small portions slowly during feeding will increase the food consumption by the fish and prevent uneaten food, which quickly spoils, from contaminating the water.
+If your goldfish eats spoiled food, they could become sick or disinterested at feeding time.
+As fish food decays in the bowl, it can create dangerously high levels of ammonia.

 Compatibility – A very important fact to remember when selecting goldfish is how their behaviours differ from tropical fish.
 They prefer peaceful, open areas to swim in.
 Keeping them with active fish or in a crowded environment (common to tropical aquariums) can cause serious stress-related problems with goldfish.
 Egg-shaped goldfish with double tails should not be housed with single-tailed comets or koi.
 They swim more slowly and cannot compete for food or shelter.

-Aquarium Decorating - Adequate decorations are required to provide a place to hide and security.
-Plastic plants and decorations with rounded edges are recommended.
+Aquarium Decorating – Adequate decorations are required to provide security and a place to hide.
+Artificial plants and decorations with rounded edges are recommended.
 An aquarium background reduces the influence of outside light sources while also providing security for goldfish.

 Goldfish produce waste on a daily basis.
 Keeping their aquarium clean is a must.
 The following are easy ways of keeping your aquarium clean.